 No, India is not a country, it’s a continent – with a spectacular mix of people, cultures and landscapes.
 It would not be wrong to say that this confusing and colourful land is a small Europe in itself.
 From snow-dusted peaks in the north to the sultry sun-washed beaches in far south – there is much to see here and plenty more to experience.
 Walk the streets of any Indian city and you’ll rub shoulders with people representing different traditions, following different cultures, speaking alien languages – while some turbaned, and other, having cute Mongolian faces.
 No wonder India is a country to be explored, and the best way to do it is by backpacking across its different states.

-Many first-time visitors find themselves lost and often intimated by what may seem, a ludicrously bewildering place.
+Many first-time visitors find themselves lost and often intimated by what may seem a ludicrously bewildering place.
 But despite all the intractable paradoxes, criticism and frustrations they find themselves hopelessly attracted to the idea of travelling this confusing and muddled land again and again.
 You can love it, or you can hate it – but you definitely can’t escape it.

 Travel Guides of different Indian states

-More guides coming soon…
+More travel guides coming soon…

 TOP PLACES TO SEE AND EXPERIENCES TO TRY IN INDIA

-Visit Taj Mahal: During your time in India, you will stumble upon many Indians discouraging your every thought of visiting the Taj Mahal, as the city of Agra, where it is situated has quite a bad reputation, and has no other charm except for this wonder of the world.
-But I think visiting Taj Mahal, on a short one to two day trip is definitely worth it.
+Visiting Taj Mahal: During your time in India, you will stumble upon many Indians discouraging your every thought of visiting the Taj Mahal, as the city of Agra, where it is situated has quite a bad reputation and has no other charm except for this wonder of the world.
+But I think visiting Taj Mahal, on a short one to two-day trip is definitely worth it.
 Made of red sandstone with intricate marble work; and surrounded by Persian-inspired gardens, lined with trees, fountains, and a reflecting pool running down the centre – it is one of those works of genius that when you actually experience it in person you finally get it.
 The ticket for the Taj Mahal is 1000 Rupees for foreigners and 40 Rupees for Indians.
 Tip: Prices might fluctuate, at the time of your visit.

 A Night in the Thar Desert: Deep inside the Royal state of Rajasthan lies the Great Indian Desert – where life doesn’t exist.
 Surrounded by Aravalli Mountains and Great Rann of Kutch (in Gujrat), Thar offers one of the most beautiful and an astonishing landscapes, in the entire country.
 A night among the dunes along with enjoyable camel rides is surely an experience of a lifetime.

 Living Root Bridges in Nongriat, and the Eastern Khasi hills: Okay, this is something unusual.
 Have you ever heard of bridges made rubber fig-tree to cross a river?
 Sure you haven’t.
 And this is exactly what you’re going to find – and quite a few of those – if you come to the town of Nongriat, in the eastern Khasi hills.
-Nongriat is moreover one of the most beautiful settlements I’ve seen in my life – with dozens of natural pools, hundreds of small and big waterfalls, and thousands of different patterned butterflies flying around here.
+Nongriat is moreover one of the most beautiful settlements I’ve seen in my life – with dozens of natural pools, hundreds of small and big waterfalls, and thousands of differently patterned butterflies flying around here.

 Speaking of Eastern Khasi hills, they have quite a few more distinctions.
 Here you’ll find Asia’s cleanest village; India’s one of the oldest tribe; and the town which gets the maximum rainfall in a year, in the entire world.

-Sail thorough the Backwaters of Kerala: One of the best experiences in Kerala lie in its backwaters, where you can rent a houseboat and sail through a maze of interconnected lagoons, canals and lakes, for days.
+Sail through the Backwaters of Kerala: One of the best experiences in Kerala lies in its backwaters, where you can rent a houseboat and sail through a maze of interconnected lagoons, canals and lakes, for days.
 The entire state of Kerela is moreover all about backwaters.
 You can find it in the town of Kollam, Kottayam Alumkadavu, Kumbalangi, as well as Alleppey – but the backwaters of Alleppey is bigger, better and much popular.
-Renting a houseboat and sailing though its tranquil sea water is an experience that has to be fathomed.
+Renting a houseboat and sailing through its tranquil sea water is an experience that has to be fathomed.
 It is in fact so addictive that I met a German couple in Alleppey who rented a houseboat and stayed in the water for more than 2 months.
 Totally Crazy, right?